-Catherine West made the breathtaking ruggedness of the Gulf of Alaska her climate change workshop in part because of the feral cows.
+Catherine West made the breathtaking ruggedness of the Gulf of Alaska her climate change workshop last summer in part because of the feral cows.

 That’s right.
-Wild cattle, the descendants of domestic bovines introduced by American ranchers in the 19th century, have devoured most of the vegetation and trampled archaeological sites on Chirikof Island in the Kodiak Archipelago.
-The US Fish and Wildlife Service asked West, a College of Arts & Sciences research assistant professor of archaeology, to study the archaeological record before the cows obliterate it for some clue to the island’s pristine state—including the climate.
+Wild cattle, the descendants of domestic bovines introduced by American ranchers in the 19th century, have devastated the environment on Chirikof Island in the Kodiak Archipelago, devouring most of the vegetation and trampling archaeological sites.
+The US Fish and Wildlife Service asked West, a College of Arts & Sciences research assistant professor of archaeology, to study the archaeological record (before the cows obliterate it) for some clue to the island’s pristine state—including the climate.

-West: They tell me that these people hunted whale, porpoise, everything you could imagine.
-One of the things that might affect what they choose to hunt is the climate.
+West: I assume these ancient people were selecting foods based on what is available.
+They hunted whale, porpoise, everything you could imagine.
+One of the things that might have affected what they chose to hunt is the climate.
 If the climate changes, fish that don’t want to be warmer or colder will swim away and recolonize somewhere else.
+Birds won’t come and nest if the climate conditions aren’t right.
+Whales might migrate in a different pattern to follow the plankton or whatever they eat.
 The warmth or coolness of the ocean will affect, for instance, how well salmon spawn from year to year.
-If a certain food was not available, I won’t see it in the archaeological record; if it was available, I will see it.
+Those bigger climate changes also affect the ocean conditions.
+Then people will harvest what they can.
+If it was not available, I won’t see it in the archaeological record; if it was available, I will see it.

 The far north is experiencing climate change more obviously and faster than other places in the world.
-Kodiak is actually a temperate place; it’s not as cold as farther north in Alaska, where they’re experiencing loss of sea ice and warm-weather birds, like robins, coming to roost where they’ve never been seen before.
+Kodiak is actually a temperate place; it’s not as cold as farther north in Alaska, where they’re experiencing loss of sea ice and warm weather birds, like robins, coming to roost where they’ve never been seen before.
 But the Gulf of Alaska economy relies on fishing and the natural environment.
-People in that region are very concerned about what will happen if the climate changes.
+People in that region are very concerned about what will happen to that environment if climate changes.
 Being in a place where the environment is so important helps me connect the past to the present in a more profound way than I could do in other places.

-I’m concerned with understanding how people and animals adapted to those changes in the past, and what we can learn about how to adapt in the future.
-What did people do in a small, subsistence community 3,000 years ago or 200 years ago to adapt to that change, and what might a small, subsistence community do today to learn from their ancestors to adapt their own approaches to fishing now in the face of massive climate change?
+I’m concerned with understanding how people and animals adapted to those changes in the past, and what we can learn to adapt in the future.
+What did people do in a small subsistence community 3,000 years ago or 200 years ago to adapt to that change, and what might a small subsistence community do today to learn from their ancestors to adapt their own approaches to fishing now in the face of massive climate change?